BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/adding_logic_oncmd.md

         var edmFile = Vault.TryGetFileFromPath(filePath, out var edmFolder);

-        if (edmFile.CurrentRevision != "A") // if the revision is not "A", cancel the check-in {
+        if (edmFile.CurrentRevision == "") // if the revision is not blank, cancel the check-in {
-            poCmd.mbCancel = Convert.ToInt16(true);
+            poCmd.mbCancel = Convert.ToInt16(true); // Sets to integer value of 1
             break;
         }
     }